soumyadutta-cse/vis4dh.github.io/README.md

-# Workshop on Visualization for Digital Humanities
+# Workshop on Visualization for the Digital and Public Humanities (DPH-Vis)

 <p style="text-align: left;" markdown="1">
 <br>